 SD DOE uses funds to promote interstate coordination.
-South Dakota is a participant of the MiraCORE consortium, which allows for meetings, trainings, and collaboration with other states serving migrant students.
-The MiraCORE consortium is part of the Consortium Incentive Grant that allows states to provide best practices to improve literacy services to migrant families.
-This 13-state coalition will work together to create a literacy website for classroom and families to use.
-South Dakota has benefitted greatly from its participation with MiraCORE.
+South Dakota is a participant of a Consortium Incentive Grant (CIG), currently MPEC+, which allows for meetings, trainings, and collaboration with other states serving migrant students.
+The Consortium Incentive Grant allows states to provide best practices to improve literacy services to migrant families.
+This multi-state coalition will work together to create a literacy website for classroom and families to use.